necatiozmen/yogaApp/README.md

 ## About
-yogapp is a app that helps people to find yoga studios and personel yoga instructors in 220 cities all around the world.
+Yogapp helps people to find yoga studios and personel yoga instructors in 220 cities all around the world.